 Parties can do something sneaky and create decoy lists using satellite parties, which are working for the main party.
 Their voters will support their satellite party in the second round, meaning the main parties votes are not split in DHM elections from first round gains.
 To solve this voters only get one vote, meaning their single vote is used twice for local elections and for the larger constituency.
 Votes used to win seats locally are not counted unless they are surplus.

 Single Transferable Vote (STV) is where the electorate can preference candidates across party lines.
-Your first preference might be candidate One of Party A, while your second preference is candidate Two of Party B.
+Your first preference might be candidate One of Party A, while your second preference is candidate Two of Party B. Additional votes above the winning threshold are passed on, to the voters next preference as a percentage.
+STV maximises voter contributions in winning candidates, by minimising wasted votes on losing choices.

 First Preferences